worldoptimizer/HypeDataDecorator/README.md

 ```
 Now every `data-label` value update reflects in groups and symbols on each element with the class `.label`.

-Notes for version 1.2.4
+Notes for version 1.2.5
 ---
 <sup>Switched to semantic versioning.</sup>
-**Usage with callback and refactored interface:**
+**Usage with callback and refactored interface and name to reflect new capabilities:**
 ```javascript
 // map based on class hence data-headline --> .headline with default innerHTML callback HypeDataDecorator.mapDatasetToClass('headline');